-This guide can help undergraduate and graduate students produce more meaningful research more efficiently.
+This guide can help both undergraduate and graduate students produce more meaningful research and produce it more efficiently.
 But it’s not simply targeted to “beginners.”
-(No offense!)
-This is the ‘bible’ of research and is frequently consulted by senior researchers in the corporate and government sectors as well.
+This is truly the ‘bible’ of research and is frequently consulted by senior researchers in the corporate and government sectors as well.

 The Craft of Scientific Writing, Fourth Edition by Michael Alley

 There are many fine books that cover presentation skills.
 However, there are far fewer books that cover this topic as it specifically relates to scientific writing at the graduate level.
 This book has received rave reviews from many of our former clients and current graduate school students

 The Craft of Scientific Presentations: Critical Steps to Succeed and Critical Errors to Avoid, 2nd edition by Michael Alley

 Chances are you will have to present your findings and, for better or worse, your delivery will impact the audience’s reactions.
 We’ve heard repeated raves about this book from clients and hope you find it as helpful as they did.

 How to Write a Master’s Thesis 3rd Edition by Yvonne N. Bui

 Most masters candidates didn’t shy away from GRE test prep books.
 And they likely didn’t shy away from SAT and/or ACT test books either.
 So why do so few candidates seek out advice on the thesis?
 Well, now that you have found this page, you can no longer claim ignorance as an excuse.
 (You’re welcome!)
 This third edition book is our personal favorite and we encourage you to strongly consider this guide prior to embarking on your master’s journey.

 The Ph.D Process: A Student’s Guide to Graduate School in the Sciences by Dale Bloom